Vocal Summer School

 • Introduction to Improvisation

-• Daily group workshops including Acting/Stagecraft, Italian Recitative, German Leider and French Melodie
+• Daily half-day workshops including Acting/Stagecraft, Italian Arias, German Leider and French Melodie

 • Daily Yoga and Mindfulness sessions